 The Neve 1073LB 500 (link to check the price at Sweetwater) is a fantastic example of a solid-state microphone preamplifier.
 Its top-notch Class-A circuitry is based on the original Neve 80 series console preamp, packed into the superb 500 Series modular format.

-AMS Neve is featured in the following My New Microphone articles:
+AMS Neve is featured in top brand articles at My New Microphone.
+Check out these articles here!

 For a more holistic discussion on solid-state and tube amps, including preamp, check out my article Solid-State Vs. Tube Amplifiers (Pre, Power & Guitar Amps).